cloudevents/spec/cloudevents/working-drafts/xml-format.md

 <data xsi:type="xs:string">This is text</data>
 ```

-### 3.3 XML Data
+### 3.3 XML Element Data

-XML data MUST be carried in an element with a defined type of `xs:any` with
+XML element data MUST be carried in an element with a defined type of `xs:any` with
 exactly one child XML element (with any mandatory namespace definitions).

 All XML nodes (including comments) within the child XML element MUST